benjymous/annotations/sandman/sandman.27.md

   The skull in Dream's souvenir chest is that of the Corinthian, from _The Doll's House_.
 Note the penny: There is a giant penny in Batman's Batcave, a souvenir of one of his early cases, although it is unlikely that Dream would have a copy.

+  > [audible] The Audible narration lists the contents as:
+  >
+  > - A small square leatherbound box,
+  > - A ring,
+  > - A coin,
+  > - An old fashioned pocket watch,
+  > - A human skull possessing two mouths with tiny teeth where its eye sockets should be.

+  The leatherbound box seems to have gone so far unmentioned - does that have relevance to other events?

   <jurph@gondor.org> says:

-  > The city in a bottle is indeed Baghdad ("Ramadan") and the pocket watch belongs to Prez ("The Golden Boy", world's end #5), as seen on page 24, panel 2.
+  > The city in a bottle is indeed Baghdad ("[Ramadan](sandman.50.md)") and the pocket watch belongs to Prez ("[The Golden Boy](sandman.54.md)", world's end #5), as seen on page 24, panel 2.
 Its history is given in the preceding few pages.
   > There is also a tankard shown.
 Perhaps this is the tankard Dream first drank from when meeting Hob Gadling?

 ### Page 22